 Master of Science in Athletic Training

 Eastern Kentucky University (EKU) offers a Professional Master’s Degree in Athletic Training (MS in AT) that was granted accreditation in August of 2016 through the substantive change process.
-Any student who has completed a bachelor’s degree from EKU or a regionally accredited four-year institution, and has completed the pre-requisite courses and admission requirements listed below are eligible for consideration for admission to the EKU MS in AT.
+Any student who has completed a bachelor’s degree from EKU or a regionally accredited four-year institution, and has completed the pre-requisite courses and admission requirements are eligible for consideration for admission to the EKU MS in AT.
 Currently, we do not require a specific undergraduate degree for program admission, but a strong background in basic sciences is desirable and EKU offers a BS in Exercise and Sport Science with a concentration in Pre-Athletic Training/Pre-Physical Therapy that includes all program pre-requisite courses and provides students with a good foundation for clinical practice.

 The primary mission of the Eastern Kentucky University Masters in Athletic Training is to educate each student about the theoretical and clinical skills necessary to work effectively with the physiological and biomechanical aspects of injury and illness with regard to patients.
 Depending on the student’s personal and professional goals, they are presented with didactic and clinical experiences that will allow them to be able to exercise sound ethical judgment, achieve satisfying careers, and make positive contributions to their communities and the athletic training profession.
 In addition, the AT program guides the student on the journey to become a lifelong learner through obligatory professional continuing education.